anapenedos/PhosQuest/README.md

 Additional information to fill in missing data was obtained via API from [Uniprot](https://www.uniprot.org) and [PubChem](https://pubchem.ncbi.nlm.nih.gov/).
 Particular thanks to PubChem developers for providing the widget resources which are used on the inhibitor detail information pages of this website.

 ## Data analysis: file upload format
-The uploaded file used for data analysis must be in the following format:
+The uploaded file used for data analysis should adhere to the following format:

-Column 1: Substrate column with gene name and site.
+<b>Column 1</b>: Substrate column with gene name and site.
 Note that non-phosphorylated peptides should also be in the format indicated i.e. gene name(None).
 However, the analysis tool can also handle substrate entries for non-phosphorylated peptides that are only gene names.

-Column 2: Mean intensity of Control replicate intensities.
+<b>Column 2</b>: Mean intensity of Control replicate intensities.

-Column 3: Mean intensity of Treatment/Condition replicate intensities.
+<b>Column 3</b>: Mean intensity of Treatment/Condition replicate intensities.

-Column 4: Fold change calculation: Treatment over the Control.
+<b>Column 4</b>: Fold change calculation: Treatment over the Control.
 Note: these should not be log2 fold calculations!

-Column 5: T-test P-values.
+<b>Column 5</b>: T-test P-values.
 Please use uncorrected values, as PhosphoQuest will implement correction for multiple-testing errors.

-Column 6-7: Coefficients of variation (CV's) for the Control and Treatment/Condition columns, respectively.
+<b>Column 6-7</b>: Coefficients of variation (CV's) for the Control and Treatment/Condition columns, respectively.
 PhosphoQuest can also handle data that doesn't have these column entries.
-Please see section - Analysis functions below for further details.

 ## Data analysis - general summary

-To be filled in
+<em>PhosphoQuests</em> analysis tool is designed with phosphoproteomics data in mind - that is mass spectrometry data generated from enrichment experiments.
+Uploaded user data that conforms to the earlier specification is processed in a series of steps that fit into 3 broad categories.

+**1.** Tool checks for data format conformity and extracts data that has at least 1 quantitation event.
+The data is then further analysed and filtered to extract information on broad categories.
+For example substrate/sites reported in 1 or both conditions, with CVs <=25% and entries that are only phospho-sites to name a few.

+**2.** User calculated p-values are corrected for multiple testing errors - Benjamini-Hochberg method implemented with a default permissable error rate of 0.05 applied.
+User data is also queried against the PhosphoQuest database to find kinases and substrates that map to each other.
+Further analysis extracts "Metrics" of the data.

+**3.** Kinase and substrate/sites frequency analysis carried out.
+Relative kinase activity analysis, based on log2 fold change calculations in substrate/site(s), is also implemented.

+These steps effectively build a user table with original upload information and the extra analysis appended.

 ## Data analysis: output visuals
 PhosphoQuest generates a number of visuals, that we hope will help you interpret and understand your data.
 These take the following form: